Thorinwasher/PaintBuckitGen/README.md

 # PaintBukkitGen
-A program to associate MineCraft blocks with hex codes.
+A program to associate MineCraft blocks with hex codes.<br>
 Used as the backend for #PaintBukkitMC and PaintBukkitWeb.

 # Description